 Endurance offers a total of six levels of coverage.
 The first five are extended warranties with varying levels of coverage to protect against mechanical breakdowns.
 The last Endurance plan, EnduranceAdvantage™ is a combination between an extended auto warranty and a maintenance contract.

-To learn if an Endurance car warranty is the best fit for you, use our tool below to get a free, customizable quote.
+To learn if an Endurance car warranty is the best fit for you, consider reaching out for a free quote.

 Endurance is our pick for best coverage with its comprehensive warranty options.